-As coaches, we face a variety of options when choosing the best development tools to help our clients.
-In this blog, we will dive into a comparison of two well-known tools -- DiSC profiles and CliftonStrengths -- weighing out the differences and providing a little history, too.
+Workplaces and individuals face a variety of options when choosing the best development tools to improve performance.
+From personality tests to leadership assessments, there is no shortage of tools to evaluate us.
+We will dive into a comparison of two well-known tools -- DiSC profiles assessment and the CliftonStrengths assessment -- weighing out the differences and providing a little history, too.

 The DiSC theory originated with American psychologist William Moulton Marston, who published the Emotions of Normal People in 1928.
 It established the Marston Model of the Four Dimensions of Behavior, which is based on directly discernable and quantifiable phenomena.
 The theory derives its name from Marston's four original dimensions -- Dominance, Inducement, Submission and Compliance.
 These were later changed to:

-The primary objective of DiSC assessments is to be a tool for measuring an individuals' behavior.
+The primary objective of DiSC assessment results is to be a tool for measuring an individual's behavior.
 A person with a Dominance behavior style, for example, is "direct, forceful and outspoken with their opinions"; an Influence style is "outgoing, enthusiastic, and lively"; Steadiness describes someone who is "gentle, accommodating and patient with others" and the Conscientious style is "logical, reserved and precise."
 The dimensions themselves are presented in a quadrant system that creates the DiSC Circle.

 DiSC Assessment Design